FlyN-Nick/hacked-github-stat-trophies/README.md

 // LINE #106
 let wantMultipleLang = true;
 ```
-If you choose to use my deployement, it would be really appreciated if you gave me a star 🙃.
+If you choose to use my deployment, it would be really appreciated if you gave me a star 🙃.